iangreen74/iangreen74/README.md

 - 👋 Hi, I’m @iangreen74
 - 👀 I’m a DevOps engineer and machine learning fanatic.
-- 🌱 I’m currently developing an AI project in green energy.
+- 🌱 I’m currently developing a soverign AI edge device for home survellience.
-- 💞️ I’m looking for AI collaborators
+- 💞️ Always looking for collaboraters.
-- 📫 How to reach me mikahiangreen@gmail.com
+- 📫 How to reach me: ian@vaultscaler.com

 <!---
 iangreen74/iangreen74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.